 While the Idaho caselaw analyzing the unauthorized practice of law is more sparse than other states, the same overarching themes of requiring paraprofessionals to be supervised by a lawyer and prohibiting paraprofessionals from appearing in judicial proceeding and providing legal advice directly to clients appear.
-Consistent with the foregoing discussions, LAWCLERK's requirements and restrictions ensure that the Lawclerk's work product is solely provided to the Attorney, the Attorney is solely responsible for the work product, and precludes the Lawclerk from appearing in any judicial or administrative proceeding and from having any client contact.
+Consistent with the foregoing discussions, LAWCLERK's requirements and restrictions ensure that the Remote Associate's work product is solely provided to the Hiring Attorney, the Hiring Attorney is solely responsible for the work product, and precludes the Remote Associate from appearing in any judicial or administrative proceeding and from having any client contact unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the representation or communication is governed.